(Pictured above: Dr. Harvey’s Paradigm base-mix, pasture-raised eggs, grass-fed ground chuck, organic coconut oil)

 - I use a Food Saver to Vacu-seal the meat in for freezer storage, and I freeze two days’ worth of meats in each package.

-- I date and rotate the packages so that the meats are frozen for at least two weeks before thawing.
+- I date and rotate the packages so that the meats are frozen for at least three weeks before thawing.

 - The meat goes straight from freezer to fridge for thawing.

-- Once the meat is semi-thawed, I put it in an airtight glass Tuberware container, and place it back into the fridge.
+- Once the meat is semi-thawed, I put it in an airtight glass tupperware container, and place it back into the fridge.

 - Occasionally, I will use slightly frozen meats (in particular, chicken) in their meals.